storybookjs/marko/docs/get-started/install.md

 <details>
 <summary>Troubleshooting</summary>

+You can also setup Storybook manually through the Storybook CLI.

+You can use the `--type` flag to tell Storybook to configure itself based on the flag.

+For instance you can use:

+- `--type react` to setup Storybook with the React configuration options.
+- `--type vue` to setup Storybook with the Vue configuration options.
+- `--type angular` to setup Storybook with the Angular configuration options.

 If there's an installation problem, check the README for your framework (e.g <a href="https://github.com/storybookjs/storybook/blob/next/app/react/README.md">Storybook for React</a>).

 If all else fails, try asking for [help](https://storybook.js.org/support/)